 - Venting – Venting has been greatly improved in recent years.
 Most newer helmets have air intakes and exhaust ports that offer great airflow through the helmet.

 - Mouth Vents – Mouth vents seem to have gotten larger over the years.
-This is great because you will see better air flow and also better roost protection in case of a fall.
+This is great because you will see better airflow and also better roost protection in case of a fall.

 - Cheek Pads – Some helmets have adjustable cheek pads now.
 I like this feature because you customize the helmet for your comfort, and more helmets fit more people because of it.